Pasu4/neuro-api-tony/README.md

     - **Silent:** Message is from a silent `context` command.
     - **State:** Message is the state of an `actions/force` command.
     - **Query:** Message is the query of an `actions/force` command.
-    - **Ethereal:** Message is the query or state of an `actions/force` command with ethereal context.
+    - **Ephemeral:** Message is the query or state of an `actions/force` command with ephemeral context.
     - **Action:** Message is the description of an action, logged at registration.
     - **Result:** Message is from an `action/result` command.
 The color denotes whether the result indicates success (green) or failure (red).
-- The **network tab** shows the full data sent over the websocket, as well as who sent that data.
+- The **raw tab** shows the full data sent over the websocket, as well as who sent that data.
 If it is valid JSON, it will be formatted for easier viewing.

 ### Control panel